kodadot/nft-gallery/content/blog/first-time.md

 To enhance your workflow with our repository, we suggest making use of the [GitHub CLI](https://cli.github.com/) to initiate a pull request.
 This is particularly beneficial since we offer a selection of predefined templates for your convenience.

-To get started ensure that you are authenticated on the github CLI and the remote repository has been set.
+To get started ensure that you are authenticated on the GitHub CLI and the remote repository has been set.
 You can find a quickstart guide [here](https://docs.github.com/en/github-cli/github-cli/quickstart).

 1. To submit a new pull request use the command in your terminal: